Ascrion/brise-repeat/readme.md

-# Brise Repeat - Copyright (C) 2025 Navodith Sheth
+### Copyright
-# Licensed under the GNU GPLv3.
+Brise Repeat - Copyright (C) 2025 Navodith Sheth Licensed under the GNU GPLv3.
 See the LICENSE file for details.